 How popular is the baby name Milla in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Milla and check out all the blog posts that mention the name Milla.
+Plus, check out all the blog posts that mention the name Milla.

 Boston’s Central Burying Ground was established in 1756, so it’s newer than the other Boston cemeteries I’ve blogged about (King’s Chapel, Granary, and Copp’s Hill).
 Nevertheless, it still contains some pretty interesting names: